Muyu language: Medial clauses

 Muyu verbs can take medial forms, which are finite verbs which host a distinct set of subject-indexing suffixes, take switch-reference markers, and are followed by a final verb in a different clause.
 Switch reference marking is not solely found in verbal morphology however; a medial verb can take a switch-reference clitic instead of or in addition to a suffix.
 Multiple medial clauses can appear in a row, in each, the switch reference marking is controlled by its relationship to the following clause, not the final clause, though occasionally, a following medial clause may be ignored if it expresses background information.
 If the clause following a medial clause has the same subject, the medial verb will take either -n, or -gVl as a suffix; the latter specifies that the event in the next clause happens after the one it marks, while the former does not; the events may either happen at once, or in sequence.
 Adding the clitic =ket to the medial verb also marks same subject-sequentiality, and it may occur with either switch reference suffix.
 If the subject of the clause following the medial clause is different, the verb won't take a switch reference suffix, instead it will take either the different-subject sequential clitic =e, or =kot, which unlike =e may also occur independently to join clauses, without switch reference function.

-A verb marked by =e may take the Durative aspect suffix, then indicating the events overlapped.
+A verb marked by either the same-subject suffix -n, or the different-subject clitic=e may take the Durative aspect suffix, then indicating the events overlapped, overriding =es default interpretation of sequentiality.
 The perfective aspect suffix is not allowed on medial verbs, but the irrealis mood suffix is, though only in different subject clauses; same subject medial clauses are not marked for irrealis when the final clause is.
 Clauses with a medial verb cannot be negated, negation with balin in the final clause negates only that clause and not any preceding medial clauses.